Classification via Two-Way Comparisons: Introduction

-In practice each three-way comparison is often implemented by doing a less-than test followed by an equality test.
-Knuth~\cite[\S 6.2.2, Example 33]{Knuth1998} proposed exploring binary search trees that use these two tests directly in any combination.
-Such trees are called \emph{two-way-comparison search trees ({\twoWCST}s)}~\cite{Anderson2002}.
-For the so-called \emph{successful-queries} variant, assuming that the query weights are normalized to sum to 1, there is always a {\twoWCST} whose cost exceeds the entropy of the weight distribution by at most 1~\cite{dagan_etal_twenty_questions_2017}.
-The entropy is a lower bound on the cost of any binary search tree that uses Boolean tests of any kind.
-This suggests that restricting to less-than and equality tests need not be too costly~\cite {dagan_etal_twenty_questions_2017}.
+In practice each three-way comparison is sometimes implemented by doing two two-way tests: a less-than test followed by an equality test.
+Knuth~\cite[\S 6.2.2, Example 33]{Knuth1998} proposed exploring binary search trees that use these two types of tests directly in any combination, that is, \twoWCSTs as defined earlier.
+For the so-called \emph{successful-queries} variant (defined later), assuming the query weights are normalized to sum to 1, there is always a \twoWCST whose cost exceeds the entropy of the weight distribution by at most 1~\cite{dagan_etal_twenty_questions_2017}.
+As the entropy is a lower bound on the cost of any binary search tree using arbitrary Boolean tests, this suggests that restricting to less-than and equality tests need not be too costly.

-Stand-alone equality tests introduce a technical obstacle not encountered with {\threeWCST}s.
-Namely, while (analogously to {\threeWCST}s) each node of a {\twoWCST} is naturally associated with an interval of queries, not all queries from this interval necessarily reach the node.
-For this reason the dynamic-programming approach for {\threeWCST}s does not extend easily to {\twoWCST}s.
-This led early works to focus on restricted classes of {\twoWCST}s, namely \emph{median split trees}~\cite{Sheil1978} and \emph{binary split trees}~\cite{Huang1984,Perl1984,Hester1986}.
-These, by definition, constrain the use of equality tests so as to altogether sidestep the aforementioned technical obstacle. \emph{Generalized binary split trees} are less restrictive, but the only algorithm proposed to find them~\cite{StephenHuang1984} is incorrect~\cite{chrobak_huang_2022}.
-Similarly, the first algorithms proposed to find minimum-cost {\twoWCST}s (without restrictions) were given without proofs of correctness~\cite{Spuler1994Paper,Spuler1994Thesis}, and the recurrence relations underlying some of those proposed algorithms turned out to be demonstrably wrong~\cite{chrobak_huang_2022}.
+Stand-alone equality tests introduce an algorithmic obstacle not encountered with \threeWCSTs.
+Namely, while (analogously to \threeWCSTs) each node of a \twoWCST is naturally associated with an interval of queries, not all queries from this interval necessarily reach the node, so the dynamic program for \threeWCSTs does not extend easily to \twoWCSTs.
+This led early works to focus on restricted classes of \twoWCSTs, namely \emph{median split trees}~\cite{Sheil1978} and \emph{binary split trees}~\cite{Huang1984,Perl1984,Hester1986}.
+These, by definition, constrain the use of equality tests so as to sidestep the obstacle they introduce. \emph{Generalized binary split trees} are less restrictive, but the only algorithm proposed to find them~\cite{StephenHuang1984} is incorrect~\cite{chrobak_huang_2022}.
+Likewise, the recurrence relations underlying the first algorithms proposed to find minimum-cost \twoWCSTs (which were given without proof~\cite{Spuler1994Paper,Spuler1994Thesis}) are demonstrably wrong~\cite{chrobak_huang_2022}.